anzorenam/mc-pulse-generator/README.md

-# random-number
+# random-signal
-Generation of random numbers using VHDL.
+Generation of random signal using VHDL.

 poisson.vhd: Simulates poisson process using a 32 bits LFSR (but it may be scaled arbitrarly) and a Bernoulli trial.